 Probably you could be asking how big the Masai Mara is.?
 Masai Mara national reserve is not a very big reserve when you compare it with national parks like Tsavo East, It is ten times small than the Tsavo East National Park which is also a home of big five wildlife which include Elephants, lions, buffaloes, and leopards.

-Masai Mara covers one thousand five hundred and ten squire kilometers; it was established as a national reserve in 1966, Unlike the Tsavo East National Park and Tsavo West National Park which are governed by the National government through the Kenya wildlife service, the Masai Mara is run by two county governments which are Narok County and Trans Mara county.
+Masai Mara covers one thousand five hundred and ten squire kilometres; it was established as a national reserve in 1966, Unlike the Tsavo East National Park and Tsavo West National Park which are governed by the National government through the Kenya wildlife service, the Masai Mara is run by two county governments which are Narok County and Trans Mara county.

-Which tribes live near Masai Mara?
+Which tribes live near Masai Mara during migration period?

 Masai people who originated from Sudan live around the national Park, Masai people are mostly nomads and they have been keeping their culture of wearing red clothes, slippers made of old tires with a stick.
 They have a culture that even Me from Taita Tribe can’t understand because they live a very humble and simple lifestyle.
 They are not materialistic Africans.
 However they believe that all cows belong to them which makes some of the castle rustlers sometimes, I have never heard of Masai being hunters like some people of my tribe who had been hunters before Tsavo National Park was gazetted a national park in 1948.

-What are the two rivers in Masai Mara
+What are the two rivers in Masai Mara game reserve

 You may wonder why famous people like Bill Gates of Microsoft, and other prominent people in the world would come to visit the Masai Mara Reserve.
 It is because it has very unique things that can’t be found elsewhere except the Masai Mara, other businessmen like Richard Branson have also invested heavily in the hotel industry, and Masai Mara is the Africans greatest national, it was voted as the eighth wonder of the world in the year 2007.
 The three big cats that are found in the Masai Mara are the lions, cheetahs, and leopards, and are also found in the Amboseli National park.
 Many people don’t easily differentiate between a leopard and a cheetah, cheetahs are easily found on the ground they are white with dark spots, while the leopards are mostly found on trees, they look smaller with a shorter tail.
 It is also home to wildlife like big cats, lions, cheetahs, it is said that Masai Mara has the second population of Cheetahs after the Serengeti National Park in Tanzania.
 The elephants and buffalos are also found in the Masai Mara, Unfortunately in the Mara the rhinoceros are not easily found, If you book for this safari probably you may not see the rhinos unless you travel to Nairobi National Park, Tsavo West National Park, or Tsavo West National Park in the Ngulia rhino sanctuary, Wildebeest migration or migration safari takes place during July to October, it is the best time you can visit the Masai Mara because you will be able to see over two millions of wildebeest crossing the Mara River from Serengeti National park in Tanzania.
 However, we don’t discourage you from a visit in this national park at any time of the year.